akshaygulabrao/lidar-slam/README.md

 Foxglove Studio published a useful article on this issue [Installing ROS1 on macOS with Docker](https://foxglove.dev/blog/installing-ros1-on-macos-with-docker).
 DO NOT try to wrap this into a docker-compose.
 I have wasted ~30 hours on this and ran into issues with keeping the containers running.
 You can look into the commit history to see my last attempts.

 ## Setup
+The following setup is only tested on macOS.

 ``` bash
 docker network create rosnet
 docker run --rm --name roscore --hostname roscore --network rosnet -it rosdemo roscore